CarlG96/synthestory/README.md

 ## Future Features
 A feature that is far beyond the scope of this project but might be an idea for the future would be to somehow link each generated Story Idea up to an API to do with a text-to-image diffusion model which would display an AI generated image displaying the Story Idea in picture form.
 I am not entirely sure on the achievability of this at the current moment and am ignorant of any potential copyright issues that would occur but believe it might help inspire an author with imagery.

+A feature that was not included was a mandatory email signup feature as this was deemed to be outside the scope of the project and unnecessary.

+A feature that would auto-generate a title based on the story text of a story idea was considered as an idea but was not included due to the work necessary to make it 'fit' with the story idea organically.
+I estimated this feature would take more time than it was worth as most users would probably change the title anyway.

 ## Data Model